ProjectMI/MBCdecompiler/README.md

 Manual annotations are merged on load and persisted when the knowledge base is saved, making it easy to iterate on human-friendly mnemonics.

-### JSON summaries

-`--analysis-out` reports now include an `opcode_mode_matrix` section that lists the set of mode values observed for every opcode.
-This compact view highlights how widely an opcode is reused across modes without having to inspect every opcode/mode histogram individually.

 ## Tests